Meghan Markle and Prince Harry sign new Netflix deal to create ‘thoughtful’ content

 Prince Harry and Meghan Markle, the Duke and Duchess of Sussex, have announced they’ve signed a new “multi-year, first look deal” with Netflix to produce “film and television projects.”

-Earlier this year Netflix debuted lifestyle show With Love, Meghan, which met with mixed reviews.
+Earlier this year Netflix debuted lifestyle show With Love, Meghan, that was met with mixed reviews.

+In a statement to The Independent, Meghan, Duchess of Sussex, said: “We're proud to extend our partnership with Netflix and expand our work together to include the As ever brand.

 Bela Bajaria, Netflix’s Chief Content Officer, added: “Harry and Meghan are influential voices whose stories resonate with audiences everywhere.
 The response to their work speaks for itself — Harry & Meghan gave viewers an intimate look into their lives and quickly became one of our most-watched documentary series.